Tasztalos69/jog-helper/README.md

 ```bash
 jog-helper <filename>
 ```
-Where filename is the txt file with the answers.
+Where filename is the `.txt` file with the answers.
 Defaults to `jog.txt`.

 ## Building yourself